kmdouglass/kmdouglass.github.io/stories/index.md

 	biology.
 Currently, he is working at the EPFL where he is developing high-throughput, super-resolution fluorescence
 	microscopy technologies for investigating the structural biology of genes and organelles.
-He is financially supported by a
+He has been financially supported by a
 	<a
 	href="http://www.systemsx.ch/projects/transition-postdoc-fellowships/tpdf-projects-2014/">SystemsX.ch
 	Transition Post-doc Fellowship</a>.</p>